loicginoux/rails_performance_test/README.md

 Documentation
 ==============

 This is a project to test rails performance.
-The app consists ony on a basic articles and comments application.
+The app consists ony on a basic articles and comments application where a lot of comments are created at the same time.

 How to use it?